Board of Directors

 Joseph D. Bryant is a board director for MASTHEAD.
 A 2001 University of Alabama journalism graduate, he became the first African-American editor of The Crimson White in 2000.
 While at the Capstone, Bryant also worked for Alabama Public Radio and for the office of communication in the Culverhouse College of Commerce and Business Administration.
 His more than 20 year communications career includes 12 years as a reporter with The Birmingham News/AL.com, where he spent a decade covering the mayor’s office and city government.
 After leaving news, Bryant spent three years at The Housing Authority of the Birmingham District, where his roles included serving as spokesperson and as interim vice president for community engagement at Alabama’s largest affordable housing agency.
 He currently works in communications at The University of Alabama at Birmingham.

-Will Tucker is a board director for MASTHEAD.
+Will Tucker is the treasurer for MASTHEAD.
 He graduated from UA in 2013 with a Bachelor of Arts in international studies.
 Today he is an investigative reporter for the Southern Poverty Law Center, where he covers civil rights in the South.
 He has written about corruption in Alabama’s prison alternative programs, Immigration and Customs Enforcement operations in Mississippi and health & safety in Southern prisons.
 Prior to moving to Montgomery in 2016, Will was an investigative reporter in Washington, D.C. covering the Texas Congressional delegation and money-in-politics.
 Reports under his byline led to two Ethics Committee investigations in the House of Representatives involving misconduct by 11 members of Congress and the federal conviction of a former congressman on nearly two-dozen corruption charges.
 He was editor-in-chief of The Crimson White from 2012 to 2013.

-Tionna Taite serves as the editor-in-chief of Nineteen Fifty-Six and is an ex-officio member of MASTHEAD.
+Tionna Taite serves as the editor-in-chief of Nineteen Fifty-Six and is an ex-officio board member of MASTHEAD.
 Tionna is a sophomore majoring in News Media on a Pre-Law track.
 A Montgomery native, Tionna has been exposed to journalism since elementary school, where she gave the morning announcements as her school’s news reporter.
 At the University of Alabama, Tionna is the editor-in-chief of MOSAIC Magazine for the Honors College and a member of the Alabama Forensic Council, the speech and debate team.
 Tionna’s blog Becoming Black Excellence was listed as the “Top 35 Black Millenial Blogs to Follow in 2020” and is currently ranked 13 out of the 35 blogs mentioned.
 Tionna has a passion for journalism because it gives her the opportunity to write and speak about topics that people need to know about.

-Abbey Crain is a board director for MASTHEAD.
+Amethyst Holmes is a board director for MASTHEAD.